queryverse/Vega.jl/docs/src/userguide/vlplotmacro.md

 3. The JSON key-value separator `:` was replaced with `=`.
 4. Any `null` value in the JSON specification should be replaced with `nothing` in the `@vlplot` call.

-These five rules should be sufficient to translate any valid JSON Vega-Lite specification into a corresponding `@vlplot` macro call.
+These four rules should be sufficient to translate any valid JSON Vega-Lite specification into a corresponding `@vlplot` macro call.

 ## Symbols instead of Strings